simbrain/simbraindocs/src/docs/network/networkMenu.md

 - **Toolbars**: User can set which toolbars to show in network interface.
 See **toolbars**.
 - **Autozoom**: Checking the "autozoom" box causes the network display to automatically resize the current neural network so it fits within the screen.
 Un-checking autozoom thus allows users to zoom in on data and pan it arbitrarily.
 - **Show Neuron Priorities**: Toggles whether neuron priorities (for use in priority **update**) are visible.
-- **Loose Weights Visible**: Toggle whether loose weights are visible in the GUI.
+- **Free Weights Visible**: Toggle whether free weights are visible in the GUI.

 ## Scripts